mjstraughan/CubingHistory/docs/3x3/3x3History.md

 Rubik continues by describing the formation of the idea of Rubik's Cube.
 Rubik had been experimenting with the construction of three-dimensional geometric shapes.
 Rubik thought it was interesting that, after assembling eight cubes to form a 2x2x2 cube, each side of this new cube could be turned along three different axes.

-Rubik then set out to find a way to construct the 2x2x2 cube in a way that both allowed for the pieces to stay together by themselves and also to allow for the observed turning possibilities.
+Rubik then set out to find a way to construct the 2x2x2 cube in a way that both allowed for the pieces to stay together by themselves and allowed for the observed turning possibilities.
 Rubik drilled holes diagonally through each of the eight cubes then threaded strips of rubber from one diagonal cube to the other.
-Rubik was also interested in knowing the effects upon individual cubes as the layers of the 2x2x2 was turned.
-So, he applied colored pieces of paper to each of the individual cubes.
+Rubik was also interested in knowing the effects upon individual cubes as the layers of the 2x2x2 were turned.
+So he applied colored pieces of paper to each of the individual cubes.

 ![](img/Hardware/2x2Prototype.png)